williamtong/wine_review_model/README.md

 This work is based on the [“Wine Reviews”](<https://www.kaggle.com/datasets/zynicide/wine-reviews>) data set published on Kaggle, where it can be downloaded.
 The details of the data are discussed there also.
 Briefly, it contains about information for about 110,000 unique wines (after deduplication).
 The following is a random sample of the data set, shown in a pandas dataframe format.

-Below is a random sample of the data set.
+Below are 5 randomly sampled wines of the data set.

 ![data sample](./wine_libraries/images/wines_datasample.png)